 Bolstered by a newfound source of inspiration, she began a series of paintings about things that people save and accumulate.

-Unfortunately, the series was beginning to lose steam, and as Molly pondered what to do with a rust-stained piece of sheet metal a friend had given her, the patterns of rust on the metal brought to mind the Shroud of Turin.
+As the body of work reached its natural conclusion, Molly pondered what to do with a rust-stained piece of sheet metal a friend had given her; the patterns of rust on the metal brought to mind the Shroud of Turin.
 “I decided to use paint to enhance the vague suggestion of a face and painted a man’s face on the metal.”
-With the addition of bottle caps, a halo was formed, and bottle cap Jesus was born.”
+She formed a halo from bottle caps, and bottle cap Jesus was born.”
 Mary soon followed, and Molly knew that she had found her medium.
-Molly works in her Charleston studio, dividing her time between commissions and making pieces of her own inspiration.